catid/llamanal.cpp/examples/analysis/README.md

 TEST: 0.23759722709655762
 ```

-If I replace the long input prompt with one that just says "Hello", the time taken is not dramatically increased:
+If I replace the long input prompt with one that just says "Hello", the time taken is not dramatically decreased:

 ```
 TEST: 0.14011812210083008